Infrastructure as Code: Automated Deployments with Ansible

 If you see an error saying "Error connecting: Error while fetching server API version",

-it may be because the Python Docker SDK can’t find your docker daemon.
+it may be because the Python Docker software development kit (SDK) can’t find your Docker daemon.

 Try restarting Docker Desktop if you’re on Windows or a Mac.